 You can also add a splash of soy sauce and sesame oil, then top it with sesame seeds or parmesan cheese as a garnish.

-There are many ways to enjoy your fresh asparagus, and if you’re new to trying this veggie, start with the most simple way.
+There are many ways to enjoy your fresh asparagus.
+If you’re new to trying this veggie, start with the most simple way.
 Once you get a taste for it, you’ll be an asparagus expert in your kitchen!